 Building a P2P network on mobile devices over Bluetooth can be particularly useful in several cases:

 - when you need to create a network outside Wi-Fi or mobile network coverage zones (subway, away from populated areas, or in other cases when other wireless communication services are not available)

 - when creating games for mobile devices (P2P allows playing with more than 2 partners at the same time)

 One of the obstacles we faced when working on the project was the difficulty to connect iOS and Android devices over Bluetooth.
-This problem was caused by certain iOS restrictions: it was impossible to work with Bluetooth on the low level.
+Certain iOS restrictions cause this problem.
+Simply put, the application can’t work with Bluetooth on the low level.
 At the same time the high level Game Kit Framework available to developers did not support multiple connections.

 Our goal for this specific project was to create a p2p network that would support various data exchange technologies.
 As for Bluetooth, we’ve decided to connect iOS and Android devices separately.

 The standard Bluetooth pairing tools (Bluetooth API – Android, Game Kit Framework – iOS) allowed us to easily pair 2 devices for data exchange purposes.

 However, if we want to connect devices 2 and 3, we’ll have to first break the connection between devices 1-2 and 3-4 as shown below.